Water Management: Response to COVID-19

 Water and wastewater services are critical for public health, and the department will continue to operate.
 Water Management is an essential service.
-Meanwhile, we are reviewing and prioritizing changes that may be necessary to most responsibly follow the Stay-at-Home Order.
-These could range from a moderate cutback in services to the more extreme reality of handling emergency situations only.
+Meanwhile, we are reviewing and prioritizing how to most responsibly follow changing guidelines.
+This could mean anything from a moderate cutback in services to the more extreme reality of handling emergency situations only.
 We will update this space as decisions are made.

 Temporary suspension of lead test pick-up and processing:

 Due to the COVID-19 pandemic and because City facilities are now closed to the public, we are temporarily suspending the pick-up and processing of lead testing kits.
 This is to protect your health and safety as well as that of our employees.
 Results of our most recent city-wide lead tests can be found in our most recent water quality report.
 We will resume making these available as soon as we are able to safely do so.

 We will continue to evaluate conditions and hope to return to offering full service water use assessments as soon as we can.
 In the meantime, we also offer a number of online resources to help customers identify and repair leaks and save water.